daytistics/daytistics/CONTRIBUTING.md

 ### Your first code contribution

-Before you can contribute to the project, find an issue that you want to work on and write under it that you are working on it.<br><br>
+Before you can contribute to the project, find an issue that you want to work on and write under it that you are working on it.
+Please note that the issue should have the label `team approved`.<br><br>
 After you have found your issue, please follow the following workflow and integrate the code change:

 1. Fork the project repository on GitHub.